-Intergovernmental Panel on Climate Change Results
+of Intergovernmental Panel on Climate Change Results

 Challenged by Recent H. Douglas Lightfoot Paper

-recent independent review, by H. Douglas Lightfoot, of a crucial
+A recent independent review, by H.

-of Energy & Environment
+21.7) issue of Energy & Environment (Multi-Science Publishing).

 15, 2010 -- H. Douglas Lightfoot's recent paper,

 "Nomenclature, radiative forcing andtemperature